Aryanrhm/jenkins-ansible-terraform/README.md

 ## Jenkins-Ansible-Terraform

-This repository contains the code to deploy and configure a Jenkins server on an EC2 instance using Ansible and Terraform.
+This repository uses the Jenkins AMI created whit Packer and Ansible using [this](https://github.com/aryanrhm/jenkins-ami) repository.
 The Jenkins server is then configured with Jenkins Configuration as Code (JCasC) to create a pipeline job that runs a Jenkinsfile located in another repository.

 ### Prerequisites
 Before you can use this code, you need to have the following: